amidukr/pak-c-mak/README.md

 Asdume there is cross-platform C++ multi-module application that re-uses C++ libraries that are implemented as CMake modules.

-- To share that C++ libraries for future re-use, it is necessary to create git repository that will be used as pak-c-mak package repository.
-Then create and put a pak-c-mak package into pak-c-mak package repository for every required C++ library and module.
-Each pak-c-mak package consists of URL to source code of C++ library, and required script to build and install this library as dependency to application.
+- To share that C++ libraries for future re-use, it is necessary to create repository of libraries, particulary pak-c-mak repository is a git repository, wich contains pak-c-mak packages for every required library, while each pak-c-mak package consists of URL to source code of C++ library, and required script to build and install that library as dependency to application.

 - Sharing repository of libraries is as simple as hosting git.
-For open source GitHub can be used to publish repository of libraries.
-For proprietary libraries corporate secure git server with locked external access can be used.
+For open source libraries: GitHub can be used to publish repository of libraries.
+For proprietary libraries: corporate secure git server with locked external access can be used.

-- To re-use libraries it is just necessary to add pak-c-mak repositories as url into local configuration, so all packages of that repository became available.
+- To re-use libraries it is just necessary to add pak-c-mak repositories as url into local pak-c-mak configuration, so all packages of that repository became available.
 And then use pak-c-mak CLI to build and install pak-c-mak packages as CMake C++ libraries modules into cross-platform multi-module C++ application.

 - **pak-c-mak** effectively can work with multiple pak-c-mak repositories, if another pak-c-mak repository with necessary C++ libraries already exist, using pak-c-mak it is possible to add as many references to external pak-c-mak repositories as needed.